ajd213/hypercubes/README.md

 ## Installation

 Provided you have a local installation of Python, the module can be installed by navigating to pymodule/ and running `pip install .`.
-The module can then be imported by including `import hypercubes` at the top of your .py file.
 Alternatively, you can avoid using pip by running `python3 setup.py build` from the pymodule/ directory.
 This will create a new directory, called build/, in which you will find several subdirectories labelled according to your machine and Python installation.
 For example, "lib.macosx-11.0-arm64-cpython-39".
 In one of these folders, you will find a file with a .so extension (for example, "hypercubes.cpython-39-darwin.so").
-If you copy this file to the same directory as your Python code, you can import it in the same way, by including the line `import hypercubes`.
+If you copy this file to the same directory as your Python code, you can import the module with `import hypercubes` in your .py file.

 ### Prerequisites